swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 that adopts `PackageContainer`
 and performs equivalent operations with HTTP requests to a registry service.

-This proposal also adds a new `CompoundRepositoryProvider` type that conforms to `RepositoryPackageContainerProvider` and attempts to use the package registry interface when available for qualifying remote packages.
+This proposal also adds a new `CompositeRepositoryProvider` type that conforms to `RepositoryPackageContainerProvider` and attempts to use the package registry interface when available for qualifying remote packages.